javiereguiluz/easybook/doc/easybook-doc-en/Contents/chapter2.md

     * `deep`, the maximum heading level included in the TOC (`1` is the lowest possible number and would only show `<h1>` level headings; `6` is the highest possible value and would show all `<h1>`, `<h2>`, `<h3>`, `<h4>`, `<h5>` and `<h6>` headings).
     * `items`, the type of elements included in the TOC (by default, only `appendix`, `chapter` and `part` are included).

-The `pdf` editions have can define even more options:
+The `pdf` editions can define even more options:

   * `auto_label`, it's the same option and has the same meaning as for the `html` and `html_chunked` editions
   * `isbn`, the ISBN-10 or ISBN-13 code of the book (this option is a placeholder and it doesn't work for the momment).